COVID-19 2023 Update – Ending of the Public Health Emergency

-A: The COVID Alert CT app which was developed for the Apple iPhone and Android platforms will be discontinued starting May 11 per the Association of Public Health Laboratories, Apple and Google.
-Messages regarding this are being deployed to all users of this app.
+A: The COVID Alert CT app, which was developed for the Apple iPhone and Android platforms, was discontinued on May 11 per the Association of Public Health Laboratories, Apple and Google.

 DPH Public Health Emergency Demobilization Plans

-- State supported COVID-19 testing at four Community Health Centers will end on June 30, 2023.
+- State supported COVID-19 testing at four Community Health Centers ended on June 30, 2023.

-- Self-test kits are still available from the federal government at www.covid.gov or they can be purchased at pharmacies and other retail outlets.
+- Self-test kits can be purchased at pharmacies and other retail outlets.

-- For Connecticut residents who are homebound, the homebound COVID-19 vaccination program is available until June 30, after which time individuals should contact their health care provider to receive the updated COVID-19 vaccine, just as they do for seasonal influenza vaccine and other preventative health care services.
+- Connecticut residents who are homebound should contact their health care provider to receive the updated COVID-19 vaccine, just as they do for seasonal influenza vaccine and other preventative health care services.

 - Once the federal government exhausts its inventory of COVID-19 vaccines, they will be made available commercially like other vaccines, such as flu vaccines, through an individual’s private insurance plan; through publicly funded programs such as Medicare, Medicaid, and the Vaccines for Children program; or directly by consumers.